HJU-Group/code-style/php-laravel-code-style.md

 ## Functions / Class Methods

-* Must be camelCase
+- Must be camelCase
-* Opening brace must be on its own line
+- Opening brace must be on its own line
-* Scope must not be prefixed by underscore
+- Scope must not be prefixed by underscore
-* Where it makes sense should be prefixed by a verb
+- Where it makes sense should be prefixed by a verb
-    * Names can also be just a verb if it makes sense in the context of the class
+    - Names can also be just a verb if it makes sense in the context of the class
+    - Examples
-    * get
+      - get
-    * set
+      - set
-    * update
+      - update
-    * delete
+      - delete
-    * process
+      - process
-    * fetch
+      - fetch
-      * Get remote data
+        - Get remote data
-    * is
+      - is
-      * Returns boolean
+        - Returns boolean

 ### Bad: